 Then, after your performance, find out the following: What did you do to engage them?
 Did you do anything that distracted them from experiencing a complete involvement with each song?
 As part of critiquing a live performance, also get their input on how you transitioned from one song to the next, how you moved on stage and handled the stage environment.

 If you performed with others, how did you interact with the rest of the band and them with you?
-Did you handle the mic and mic stand in a professional or disruptive manner?
+Did you handle the mic and mic stand in a way that enhanced or distracted from your performance?
 Get them to respond to as many details of your performance as possible.
 All of these details combine and culminate in an emotionally impactful, engaging and memorable performance.

 Don’t unquestioningly accept all feedback.
-Evaluate it and accept only what makes sense to you; align it with your own vision of what you’re striving to create; discard anything with which you disagree.
-Make use of only the positive critiques that will advance your skill when you implement them.
+Evaluate it and accept only what makes sense to you.
+Take into consideration who is giving the feedback and whether it aligns with your own vision of what you’re striving to create.
+Also, notice any patterns in the critiques.
+If several people comment on the same attribute of your performance, it is more likely to be valid.
+Make use of only constructive criticism that will advance your skill when you implement them.
 Positive does not mean only “you were awesome.”
 It means getting feedback that will help you grow.
 This could include: “When you held that high note I felt a lot of emotion.”
 Or: “I noticed that your voice fades at the ends of your phrases.”